VibeUE

 Git (only for GitHub installation)

-MCP Client (optional: VS Code, Claude Desktop, or Cursor)
+MCP Client (optional: VS Code, Claude Desktop, Cursor, or Antigravity)

 No Python Required!
 Native C++ MCP server